soixantecircuits/nd/docs/commands.md

 - State preserving hot-reload
 - State preserving compilation error overlay
 - Lint-on-save with ESLint
+- `-t` (or `--target=`) modifier is optionnal and override the default [webpack target](https://webpack.github.io/docs/configuration.html#target).
+This can allow you to develop in a browser with the Electron option enabled, or the opposite.
 - Source maps

 ### `npm run electron`